etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 Following your suggestion, we have now opted to present the cluster analysis and the subsequent multinomial regression using $k = 9$.
-We indeed believe that the results are more clear now. we have added the following justification in the Methods and Data section:
+We indeed believe that the results are clearer now.
+We have added the following justification in the Methods and Data section:

 "We initially run the algorithm for $k \in \mathbb{N} \bigcap [5,15]$, calculated